nathanjzhao/roadie/README.md

+From Potholes to Peace of Mind — Roadie's Got Your Drive Covered.

 ## Inspiration
 Every year, Americans spend a staggering 70 billion hours behind the wheel-- motivated by this, our team set out to not only transform these journeys to be safer, but also more engaging and personalized.
 From tackling the critical and often overlooked issue of drowsy or anxious driving, responsible for 21% of fatal vehicle crashes annually, to addressing dangerous and damaging road infrastructure that disproportionately affects California-- where we all attend college-- we wanted to create something to enhance every mile.